Joint Universal Credit claims for couples

 Instead, you will both need to make a joint claim for Universal Credit.

-As soon as you make the claim, the tax credits will stop and you may have to think about how you will manage for money until you get your first joint Universal Credit payment.
+As soon as you make the claim, the tax credits will stop and you might have to think about how you’ll manage for money until you get your first joint Universal Credit payment.

 How Universal Credit is paid to couples